Information Management

 Official Information Act 1982 and all subsequent amendments

-It is important to note that there are other pieces of legislation relating to Otago Polytechnic Limited’s operations that also contain specific requirements for the management of certain information.
+It is important to note that there are other pieces of legislation relating to Otago Polytechnic ’s operations that also contain specific requirements for the management of certain information.

 ‘Archives New Zealand’ means the department of state responsible for managing public archives and setting standards around public records under the direction of the Chief Archivist.